awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

         kube-proxy=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/kube-proxy:v1.21.2-eksbuild.2
    ```

 1. \(Optional\) If you're using x86 and Arm nodes in the same cluster and your cluster was deployed before August 17, 2020\.
 Then, edit your `kube-proxy` manifest to include a node selector for multiple hardware architectures with the following command\.
 This is a one\-time operation\.
-After you've added the selector to your manifest, you don't need to do it each time you update\.
+After you've added the selector to your manifest, you don't need to add it each time you update\.
 If your cluster was deployed on or after August 17, 2020, then `kube-proxy` is already multi\-architecture capable\.

    ```
    kubectl edit -n kube-system daemonset/kube-proxy